$348,221Average Value$195Average Price per Sq Ft8Homes For Sale

 View GreatSchools Rating Methodology

 The Chelsea Apartments offers newly renovated 1- and 2-bedroom homes in the area of northeast Columbus, within the Columbus City School District.
-This pet-friendly community allows up to two pets per home.
-Community amenities include a swimming pool, fitness center, outdoor fireside lounge, and electric car charging stations.
-On-site management and maintenance teams are available to support daily
+This pet-friendly community allows up to two pets per home and a brand new pet spa.
+Community amenities include a swimming pool, newly renovated fitness center, outdoor fireside lounge, focus studio and electric car charging stations.
+On-site management

 Welcome to LC Gahanna, a charming community offering 1- and 2-bedroom flats and townhomes in Columbus.
 Choose from spacious floor plans that include hardwood floors, attached garages, and private balconies.
 With quick access to I-270 and I-670, you're never far from the best shopping, dining, and recreation options Columbus has to offer, including Easton Town Center and Creekside.
 On-site